VincentVigneron/crusp/README.md

 - [ ] Refactoring ViewIndex (maybe some unecessary information).
 - [ ] Adding documentation.
 - [ ] Precise the list of structs which have to be cloneable (Constraint, Propagator, Variable, View, ...) even if the traits do not require Clone because they are used as trait objects somewhere.
-- [ ] Remove the pub behind variables in struct variables::Array.
+- [ ] Remove the pub behind variables in struct variables::ArrayOfVars.
 - [ ] Renaming SetIntVar (not a suitable name and confusing).
 - [ ] Optimize SetIntVar (adding cut, ...)
 - [ ] Renaming trait bounds for int\_var.